tdimino/SocialAGI/docs/blog/2023-07-31-goal-driven-dialog-agents.md

 ![persista_leaves.png](persista_leaves.png)

 With Persista, we have demonstrated the core principles of goal-oriented design, emotional intelligence, and working memory usage with [CortexStep](/CortexStep/intro), painting a compelling picture of what dynamic agentic dialog can look like with **SocialAGI**.
-Whether it's a customer service chatbot or a personal companion, Persista underscores the idea that AI dialogues should be more than just reactive responses – they should be *programmed* dynamic, engaging, and evolving interactions that echo the depth and dynamism of human conversation.
+Persista underscores the idea that AI Soul dialogues should be more than just reactive responses – they should be *programmed* dynamic, engaging, and evolving interactions that echo the depth and dynamism of human conversation.

 For developers seeking to push the boundaries of AI dialog systems check out the [Persista example](/playground?load=persista) in the [SocialAGI Playground](/playground?load=persista).
 As we continue to translate human cognitive modeling into an engineering problem, the prospect of creating AI dialog systems that can truly mimic the richness of human conversation becomes increasingly tangible, and we enable a totally new cohort of applications.
 So altogether - we're excited to see what you build next!